 - “Have a separate mobile and desktop sites.”

 More Insight on the Topic

 I have been working with mobile SEO and following the strategies on it for some time now.
-The responsive design approach is by far the cleanest option.
-However, implementation can be difficult for certain websites depending on the platform and purpose of the site (ecommerce, tool based, etc).
-Ultimately, it makes sense for all online businesses to explore responsive design as a primary option.
+The responsive design approach is, by far, the cleanest option.
+However, implementation can be difficult for certain websites depending on the platform and purpose of the site (eCommerce, tool-based, etc.).
+Ultimately, it makes sense for all online businesses to explore responsive design as a first option.

 So get your responsive design going right away!
 Or contact us and we will build it for you.